 Discussion

-A countrywide survey was conducted in 2015 to determine the status of CMBs in the major cassava growing areas in Kenya.
-The study revealed the presence of East African cassava mosaic Cameroon virus (EACMCV), a CMB species previously unreported in the country (Figure 3) (Bull et al., 2006; Obiero et al., 2007; Mwatuni et al., 2015).
-The study also revealed geographical overlap of CMB species within the country and the highest percentage (72.4%) of co-infection of CMB ever reported in the country and to our knowledge in other parts of Africa (Harimalala et al., 2015; Mwatuni et al., 2015).
+We conducted a countrywide survey in 2015 to determine the status of CMBs in the major cassava growing areas in Kenya.
+The study revealed the presence of East African cassava mosaic Cameroon virus (EACMCV), a CMB species previously unreported in the country, in three regions (Figure 3) (Bull et al., 2006; Obiero et al., 2007; Mwatuni et al., 2015).
+The study also revealed geographical overlap of CMB species in all four major cassava growing areas in Kenya.
+We observed the highest percentage (72.4%) of co-infection with multiple CMBs ever reported in the country or, to our knowledge, in other parts of Africa (Harimalala et al., 2015; Mwatuni et al., 2015).

-There was geographical overlap of CMB species in all the cassava growing areas in Kenya.
-In addition to EACMCV, this study also confirmed the presence ACMV, EACMV, EACMKV, EACMZV and EACMV-Ug which have been reported by other studies.
+In addition to EACMCV, this study also confirmed the presence of ACMV, EACMV, EACMKV, EACMZV and EACMV-Ug, which have all previously been reported in Kenya.
 But unlike other studies where they reported distinct geographical localization of the various CMB species, the study found that all the CMB species were found in the major cassava growing areas with the exception of EACMKV and EACMCV Figure 3 (Were et al., 2003; Bull et al., 2006; Mwatuni et al., 2015;).
+The geographical overlap of these viruses in this survey is likely associated with the unchecked movement of infected planting materials.